toitouine/ChessAI/README.md

 You need to install the library ControlP5 and Processing Sound in order to use it.

 There are 4 bots :
  - LeMaire : my most advanced bot so far : it has positionnal, material, endgame and opening knowledge (using an opening book).
-He has basic understanding of king safety, but it needs to be improved.
-And it misses the pawn structure knowledge
+It has basic understanding of king safety, but it needs to be improved and it misses the pawn structure knowledge.
+It is pretty good in endgame thanks to the transposition table.
  - Loic : a bot intentionally pretty bad and dumb, he will try to stalemate you and will blunder really often
  - Antoine : just a random player
  - Stockfish : a bot that will try to lose the game.
 It is extremely hard to lose against him, that's the most challenging.